 - Anti-tumor necrosis factor (TNF) agents such as Remicade (infliximab), Humira (adalimumab), Cimzia (certolizumab pegol)

-- Anti-integrins such as Entyvio (vedolizumab) and Tysabri (natalizumab)
+- Anti-integrins such as Entyvio (vedolizumab), which only works in the gut and Tysabri (natalizumab)

 - Anti-interleukin (IL)-12 and -23 agents such as Stelara (ustekinumab)